Abfall-Karte/Abfall-Karte.github.io/readme.md

-# Abfallkarte Documentation
+# Software Engineering 2 - Project Documentation

 ## Branch master

-This branch contains Documentation about the Abfallkarte Project.
+This branch contains Documentation about the complete Software Engineering 2 Project in WS2020/21.

 All Documentation added to the code gets automatically pushed here